icons8/free/README.md

 * _t: [string](#string) = `PATH`

 ### <a name="Shape"></a>Shape
-Shapes include rectangles, ovals, polygons, triangles, and stars drawn with the respective shape tools.
+A shape is a rectangle, oval, polygon, triangle, or star drawn with the respective shape tool.
 You can draw a triangle, rectangle, etc. with the Pen tool, but they won't be treated as shapes.

 Has all properties of [`Styled`](#Styled), plus: